clarice-m04/rxnrate2/README.md

 ## :pen: Introduction

 This package was developed as part of the *Practical Programming in Chemistry* course at EPFL (Spring 2025).
-**rxnrate2** simulates the time evolution of chemical species in reaction networks — both linear (first-order) and nonlinear (mass-action) — using Python-based numerical solvers.
+**rxnrate2** simulates the time evolution of chemical species in reaction networks, both linear (first-order) and nonlinear (mass-action), using Python-based numerical solvers.
+Additionnaly, the molecules involved in the reactions are also shown.

 It is designed to support:
-- educational exploration of reaction kinetics,
+- graphical exploration of reaction kinetics,
 - numerical investigations of concentrations over time,
-- and visualizations via an optional Streamlit app.
+- and visualizations via an optional Streamlit app (for the molecular reaction and the kinetics over time).

 ## :paintbrush: Features